Kethnulee-Weerasinghe4/NEWS-Website/README.md

 # NEWS Website

 A news website built with React, Tailwind CSS, and Framer Motion.
 It integrates real-time content via APIs, delivering a clean, intuitive, and dynamic user interface with smooth animations.
-This project highlights strong front-end expertise in crafting performant and visually engaging web experiences.
+This project highlights strong frontend expertise in crafting performant and visually engaging web experiences.

 ## View Project